-For a body to move in a circle there must be a force on it directed towards the centre.
-This is called the centripetal force and is necessary to produce continuous change of direction in a circular motion.
+For a body to move in a circle there must be a force on it directed towards the center.
+This is called the centripetal force and is necessary to produce a continuous change of direction in a circular motion.

 This is a pseudo force and it describes the motion of a particle for an accelerated (or rotating) observer.

-Friction is the force opposing relative motion between two surfaces which are in contact with each other.
+Friction is the force opposing relative motion between two surfaces that are in contact with each other.
 Even when there is no relative motion, frictional forces exist between the surfaces.

 A frictionless world would not at all be convenient.
 It would be difficult to sit on a chair without friction.
 It helps in supporting ladders against a wall, helps to start cars and trains.
-Brakes of a car or any moving device depend on friction.
+The brakes of a car or any moving device depend on friction.